patbec/zsh-console-icons/README.md

 </tr>
 </table>

-This SVG is manually post-processed and cannot be found in the artboard.
+This SVG is manually edited and cannot be found in the artboard.

+To test the color switch, open <b>Chrome Developer Tools</b> and the <b>Rendering</b> tab.
+There you can change the current ```prefers-color-scheme``` manually.

 This icon supports the following media queries:

 <table>
 <tr>
 <th align="center">
-    CSS Media Query
+    CSS media query
 </th>
 <th align="center">
     Description